Tenzeen/mysql-selfmanaged/README.md

 5. Set firewall access to allow HTTP and HTTPS traffic
 6. Leave everything else default and then hit create
 7. Everything else should remain default and then hit create.
-8. After creating the vm, navigate to VPC network settings and then firewall
+8. To open up the SSH browser just hit SSH under connect.

-9. To open up the SSH browser just hit SSH under connect.
+##Setting up configuration settings

-10. Hit create a new firewall rule.
+1. After creating the vm, navigate to VPC network settings in GCP and then hit firewall
     - Name the firewall rule
     - set priority to 1000
     - set direction of traffic to ingress